Zettelkasten-Method/zettelkasten.de/content/posts/2020/01/fake-link-autocompletion-to-any-app.md

 kind: article
 author: christian
 tags: [ thearchiveapp, connect ]
+description: "If your app does not support link suggestions, you can emulate this with a few simple tricks to search for the link target without losing where you came from."
 ---

 If your note-taking app of choice doesn't support auto-completion to suggest links while you type, what can you do?